Is Panel Roofing for You?

 More Architectural Variety

 Another great advantage of panel roofing is the multitude of styles that are available.
 Panel roofing can be found in many profiles, from a basic standing seam to a whole host of other profiles.
-Corrugated panel roofing can bring a modern industrial style and are common in some urban areas that have undergone renovations.
+Corrugated panel roofing imparts a modern industrial style and is common in some urban areas that have undergone renovations.

 Whether you are thinking about replacing an existing roof or are in the process of designing a new home, putting panel roofing over your head makes sense for many reasons.
 Metal roof panels may cost more than a basic asphalt shingle roof, but by the time you factor in the life-span and the environmental advantages, things balance out.
 Some manufacturers are even incorporating solar cells into their roof panels - but that is a whole different story.